GoRexToken/-rex-2-bsc-source-c/README.md

 # Website Concept
-People use the MAIN WEBSITE (linked on twitter.com/rex-token) to
+People use the MAIN WEBSITE (rex.io) to
 * Learn about cryptocurrencies, staking, staking strategies, decentralized finance (DeFi) and REX
 * Take part in 222 daily AUCTIONS (contract: REX_RDA.sol.
-They send BUSD and receive liquid or staked REX on the next day.
+They send BUSD and receive liquid or staked REX on the next day.)
 * Claim BUSD from Personal Random BigPayDays (after taking part in AUCTIONS).
 * Claim referral rewards, REX and BUSD.
-* Buy REX via PancakeSwap interface.
+* Buy REX via PancakeSwap (or rex.io interface).
 * STAKE their REX (REX are burnt, SHARES are created.
 SHARES earn INTEREST for every staked day.)
-* Buy and sell REX STAKES via integrated DEX contract
+* Buy and sell REX STAKES via integrated DEX contract.
-* Buy and use TREX and MREX tokens for unlocking REX functionalties, see the REX paper
+* Buy and use TREX (more SHARES in a REX stake, higher limits in auctions,...) and MREX (more REX from auctions and referrals, no fees on DEX,...)
 * Claim REX airdrop (liquid or staked REX), if the are in the REX CLASSIC snapshop